Akshatkamboj14/RAG-TITAN-AMAZON-Q/Docs/AmazonQ.md

 * **IAM & identity integration**: Q uses AWS identity controls (IAM, IAM Identity Center) to enforce which users can access which data.

 * **Network & data perimeter controls**: VPC endpoints (PrivateLink), encryption in transit & at rest, and logging/monitoring for auditability.
+    * **VPC Endpoints & PrivateLink** - Amazon Q can be configured to use VPC endpoints, ensuring that network traffic between your VPC and Amazon Q remains on the private AWS network.
+This prevents data from being exposed to the public internet, reducing the risk of man-in-the-middle attacks and data exfiltration.
+    * **Encryption in Transit**: When you communicate with Amazon Q, your prompts and responses are encrypted using TLS (Transport Layer Security).
+This secures the data as it travels between your application or device and the Amazon Q service.
+    * **Encryption at Rest**: Amazon Q stores data at rest using services like Amazon S3 and DynamoDB.
+This data is encrypted by default using AWS-owned encryption keys from AWS KMS.
+For some features, you have the option to use your own customer-managed KMS keys for an extra layer of control

 * **Safety & abuse detection**: integrations (e.g., Q in Connect) include abuse detection flows provided by Bedrock and AWS controls.